Skip to main content

 Configuration File

-The CALM assistant’s configuration file (config.yml) defines which components, policies, and language settings your bot will use.
-Below is the minimal configuration required to run a CALM assistant:
+The config.yml file defines how your Rasa assistant processes user messages.
+It specifies which components, policies, and language settings your assistant will use.
+Here's the minimal configuration required to run a CALM assistant:

 config.yml